 - If

-arr1is a nested array, the return value is of the array type. - If
+arr1is a nested array, the return value is an array. - If

-arr1is a base type, the return value is of the corresponding base type.
+arr1is a base type, the return value is the corresponding base type.

 Here are some examples: